zowe/docs-site/docs/troubleshoot/troubleshoot-intellij.md

-# Troubleshooting Zowe IntelliJ plug-in (incubator)
+# Troubleshooting Zowe IntelliJ plug-in

 As a Zowe IntelliJ plug-in user, you may encounter problems with how the plug-in functions.